Royal funerals: pomp, pageantry and sometimes privacy

 Queen Elizabeth II's husband of 73 years died on April 9, 2021, just a few months shy of his 100th birthday and after a lengthy stay in hospital for a heart condition.

-Coronavirus restrictions limited his funeral on April 18 to just 30, with social distancing, face masks -- and no public crowds.#photo5
+Coronavirus restrictions limited his funeral on April 18 to just 30 people, with social distancing, face masks -- and no public crowds.#photo5

-The duke's coffin was borne to St. George's Chapel on a specially adapted Land Rover he had designed himself.

 His remains were interred in the Royal Vault at Windsor, with instructions to be transferred on his wife's death to the King George VI memorial chapel.